looker/custom_visualizations_v2/docs/api_reference.md

 - `details` _object_

 	Details about the current rendering context.
 Contains information about why the chart is rendering and what has changed.
 Usually this information is only used in advanced cases.
+Allowed attributes include `crossfilterEnabled` and `crossfilters`.

 - `done` _function_

 	A callback to indicate that the visualization is fully rendered.
 This is especially important to call if your visualization needs to perform asynchronous calls or needs to be rendered as a PDF.

 ## Rendering Data